Our Screw Up

 He grabbed it, turned around, and trotted 25 yds away before starting to rip it open.
 The pack distracted the bear long enough for us to clear the area and move out of the basin.

 Honestly, as dangerous as that situation was I have extremely fond memories of it.
 Why?

 First, it was exhilarating for me and my clients.
 You haven’t felt adrenaline until you are charged by a bear.
-I have been charged many times in Alaska but typically it is brown bears and its over fish or territory.
-A grizzly, in my opinion, is much more dangerous that a brown bear but again that’s for another post.
+I have been charged many times in Alaska but typically it is brown bears and it's over fish or territory.
+A grizzly, in my opinion, is much more dangerous than a brown bear but again that’s for another post.

 Third, it's just a reminder of the good ol’ days.
 Sixteen years of guiding trips all over Alaska was an amazing time and I made a lot of great memories.